YoussBGD/AmpC-beta-lactamase-ML-DL-models/ReadMe.txt

 This guide provides detailed instructions for running Feedforward Neural Network (FFNN), Random Forest (RF), and Support Vector Machine (SVM) models included in this repository.These models are designed to predict non-covalent inhibitors of the AmpC beta-lactamase enzyme.

+The code provided here enables to test our models on our external test set, but these models can also be applied to other datasets or databases in the same manner as the test set.

 Repository Structure ------------------------------------------------------------------------------------------------